johnligt/ContentTypeUsageAddOn/README.md

-# Optimizely AddOn Template
+# Optimizely 12 Contenttype Usage Addon

-A template for creating Optimizely AddOns.
+An addon for Optimizely 12, to list the pages and blocks using a selected contenttype